-From the above matrix we can see that at any given period they face two choices: either make an agreement and abide to it in order to avoid the price war, instead enjoy market share, or initiate a brutal price war to increase market share, which may or may not be successful.
+From the above matrix, we can see that at any given period they face two choices: either make an agreement and abide by it in order to avoid the price war, instead enjoy market share, or initiate a brutal price war to increase market share, which may or may not be successful.

-- Assume that both the countries are keen to avoid price war and are mutually agreed to abide to the agreement and avoid price cutting.
-In such case, we end up in the upper left cell of the matrix and each country earns profits of $100 million.
+- Assume that both the countries are keen to avoid price war and are mutually agreed to abide by the agreement and avoid price cutting.
+In such a case, we end up in the upper-left cell of the matrix and each country earns profits of $100 million.

 - Alternatively, suppose Country A decided not to follow the agreement and wants to enjoy handsome profits by snatching the market share.
-In such case we end up in upper right cell of the payoff matrix and results in tremendous increase in profits of country A. country B, due to this decision, experiences loss of market.
+In such a case, we end up in the upper-right cell of the payoff matrix and results in a tremendous increase in profits of country A. country B, due to this decision, experiences the loss of market.

-- Or country B betrays country A and takes part of market share with strategically planned new price structure.
-This will result in loss of profits for Country A.
+- Or country B betrays country A and takes part in market share with the strategically planned new price structure.
+This will result in a loss of profits for Country A.

-- Finally, both companies enters into the competition by cutting prices.
+- Finally, both companies enter the competition by cutting prices.
 This triggers the brutal price war and also affecting other dependent industries.
 This will eliminate profits altogether.
 In other words, when each country acts exclusively in its own interest, a price war is unavoidable.